EPCCed/2022-09-01-archer2-intro-develop/README.md

-# Introduction to ARCHER2 for Developers
+# Introduction to ARCHER2 for Developers - 1 & 2 September 2022

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]